-In order to simulate the characteristics of a typical sequential cropping location using JULES we made have implemented modifications to both JULES-crop and the irrigation code.
+- In order to simulate the characteristics of a typical sequential cropping location using JULES we made modifications to both JULES-crop and the irrigation code.
 To simulate crops in sequence on the same gridbox, each crop must be completed cleanly so the second one can be sown accordingly.
 The specification of a latest harvest date (latestharvestdate) forces the harvest of the first crop regardless of whether it has reached maturity or not.
 The latestharvestdate is a safeguard built into the model, usually set to a date well after the expected harvest date.
-If the latestharvestdate is used an alert is triggered, which provides It is expected that when working properly, the first crop would be harvested well before this latestharvestdate and this safeguard should not be needed.
-If this safeguard is needed, the user is alerted that the harvest has been triggeredbecause the crop has not matured.
-The user therefore knows when the model is not working correctly and has some initial information to aid the investigation of the problem.
-In this study the latestharvestdate is set but never actually required for any of the simulations, which is the ideal scenario, aiding the investigation into the nature of any problem.
-Although its use has been tested prior to implementation, the latestharvestdate was not needed in the simulationsdemonstrating this method here.
+If the latestharvestdate is used an alert is triggered, which provides some initial information to aid the investigation of the problem.
+In this study the latestharvestdate is set but never actually required for any of the simulations, which is the ideal scenario.
 The latestharvestdate safeguard is preferable to the simulation of a crop growing for an unrealistically long time i.e. developing too slowly and overlapping the next growing season.
 This is essential for the implementation of sequential cropping at a global or regional scale, where the model is forced to grow crops that are potentially unsuitable for a particular gridbox.
 This is more likely for global simulations, which typically simulate a restricted set of crop types and varieties.
-These modifications are controlled using the l\croprotate switch (Table see table 1).
-Therefore l\croprotate ensures the following:

-- All crops are initialized at the start of a simulation so that they can be used later when they are needed within the crop rotation being modelled. - If JULES is simulating a crop rotation, the user must supply a latestharvestdate so that the first crop is harvested before the second crop is sown (a latestharvestdate can also be specified without using l\croprotate).
+These modifications are controlled using the l_croprotate switch (Table 1).
+Therefore l_croprotate ensures the following: - All crops are initialized at the start of a simulation so that they can be used later when they are needed within the crop rotation being modelled. - If JULES is simulating a crop rotation, the user must supply a latestharvestdate so that the first crop is harvested before the second crop is sown (a latestharvestdate can also be specified without using l_croprotate).

-The current JULES default for irrigation allows individual tiles to be specified (when frac\irrig\all\tiles is set to false) but the irrigation is applied as an average across a gridbox and therefore actually occurs across tiles.
-The flag set\irrfrac\on\irrtiles restricts the irrigation to the tiles specified by irrigitles only (Table see table 1).
+The current JULES default for irrigation allows individual tiles to be specified (when frac_irrig_all_tiles is set to false) but the irrigation is applied as an average across a gridbox and therefore actually occurs across tiles.
+The flag set_irrfrac_on_irrtiles restricts the irrigation to the tiles specified by irrigitles only (Table 1).
 This new functionality is needed because many locations that include crop rotations include crops that both do and do not require irrigation.